Certified Defense to Image Transformations via Randomized Smoothing: Introduction

-We remark that all three methods are suitable for online use as a defense and the choice of method depends on the particular trade-offs.
-To summarize, our core contributions are: \begin{itemize} \item A generalization of randomized smoothing to parameterized transformations. \item A certification method which provides a distributional guarantee by calculating an upper bound on the interpolation error on the training dataset. \item A certification method which provides an individual guarantee based on an algorithm that efficiently calculates the inverse of an image. \item A thorough evaluation of all methods on common image datasets, achieving provable distributional robust accuracy of $73\%$ for rotations with up to $\pm 30^{\circ}$ on Restricted ImageNet. \end{itemize}
+To summarize, our core contributions are: \begin{itemize} \item A generalization of randomized smoothing to parameterized transformations. \item A number of novel certification methods for non-composable parameterized transformations, systematically exploring both distributional and individual guarantees while considering deterministic and probabilistic bounds.
+In the process, we highlight the rich interplay between certification definitions and tightness of the corresponding certificates. \item A thorough evaluation of all methods on common image datasets, showcasing certified robustness to $\pm 30^{\circ}$ rotations for $50\%$ of inputs on Restricted ImageNet. \end{itemize}